olivierfriard/DORIS_doc/install_launch.rst

-Run DORIS from sources
+The expert way: run DORIS from sources (for Mac and Linux)
 --------------------------------------------------------------------------------------------------------------------------------------------

 To run DORIS from source you must have a running version of Python => 3.6

-Create a virtual environment .............................................
+Create a virtual environment and activate it .............................................